 - Pick a kettlebell in each hand, and get into the hip-width stance in front of a tool, box, or bench.

-- Hold the kettlebells in front of your chest with your elbows are pointing out and maintain an upright posture.
+- Hold the kettlebells in front of your chest with your elbows pointing out, and maintain an upright posture.

 - Step up on the box with your right foot.

-- Push into the bench through your right heel to bring your left foot on the box.
+- Push into the bench through your right heel to bring your left foot onto the box.
 Now your legs are together.

 - Reverse the movement and repeat for the suggested number of sets and reps.